johnnywoo/cliff/README.md

 Github page: https://github.com/johnnywoo/cliff

-Cliff is released under LGPL v3.
-This means you can use it (as is) in any software, including proprietary, but you cannot remove any copyrights from its code, and if you change the framework itself, the modified code should be released under (L)GPL as well.
+Cliff is released under MIT license.
+This means you can do pretty much whatever you want with it.

 Copyright 2011 Aleksandr Galkin.